Turning live events into platforms for real impact

 We design cultural experiences that extend beyond the event, connecting audiences with local ecosystems and integrating community networks.

-This approach embeds sustainability into structures, relationships, and practices, generating continuity and territorial impact.
+This approach embeds sustainability into structures, relationships, and practices, generating continuity and local impact.

 Based in Córdoba, Argentina, our work is grounded in the Latin American context.
 In this region, a significant part of the social and community-based economy operates outside the cultural industry.
 Drawing from emerging practices in the global live music sector, we bring these approaches into different contexts through a perspective shaped by this context.

-We integrate social and community-based economic actors alongside organizations, the public sector, companies, and civil society to expand participation, strengthen networks, and generate territorial impact.
+We integrate social and community-based economic actors alongside organizations, the public sector, companies, and civil society to expand participation, strengthen networks, and create local impact.

 WHAT WE DO